 I haven’t written a lot about the impeachment farce currently going on in Washington because, frankly, I don’t think it is worth my time.
 It won’t change anyone’s mind or opinion about Donald Trump, and if the truth is told, it will probably damage the Democrat party.
 It seems as if the evidence the House Impeachment Managers have been presenting is not all accurate.
 Videos are edited, quotes are edited, and even Tweets are shown in a way that is misleading.

-Yesterday Just the News posted an article about some recent comments by President Biden.
+Just the News posted an article yesterday about one incident.

 The article reports:

 The author of a tweet introduced by Democrats at the Senate impeachment trial said Thursday her statement “we are bringing the Calvary” was a clear reference to a prayer vigil organized by churchgoers supporting Trump and not a call for military-like violence at the Capitol riot as portrayed by Rep. Eric Swalwell.

 Jennifer Lynn Lawrence also said she believes the California Democrat and House impeachment manager falsified her tweet, adding a blue check mark to the version he introduced at the trial suggesting she was a verified Twitter user with more clout when in fact her Twitter account never had a blue check and has never been verified.

 “I noticed when they put my tweet on the screen that all of a sudden my tweet had a blue checkmark next to it,” she said during an interview on the John Solomon Reports podcast. “… This way, if he entered that into congressional testimony, it’s a verified account, and it has, it could be applicable in law.
 Secondly, he wanted to show that my Twitter account had more gravitas than it actually did.
 He wanted to show that the president was trying to use me to bring in the cavalry.”